wp-plugins/wordbooker/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Navigate to `Options` &rarr; `Wordbooker` for configuration and follow the on-screen prompts.

 == Features ==

 For more details on the various features please read the additional Features.txt file

 - Works with a complementary [Facebook application](http://www.facebook.com/apps/application.php?id=254577506873) to update your Facebook Wall and friends' News Feeds about your blog and page postings.
 - Supports multi-author blogs: each blog author notifies only their own friends of their blog/page posts.
 - Supports posting of Comments from your blog to the corresponsding Facebook wall article.
 - Supports the pulling of comments FROM blogs posted to your Facebook wall, back into your blog.
+- Supports the posting of blog posts to Fan Pages (if you are an administrator of that page).
+This is currently experimental and there is bug in the API

 == Frequently Asked Questions ==